Uyemura Announces New Senior Management

 PCI is America’s most prominent flexible circuits manufacturer, and the first board shop to be qualified for Mil Spec rigid flex board production.

-Business Development Manager Richard DePoto will deliver a talk on Sur-Fin’s opening day on a new technology for achieving the darkest deep black nickel finish.
-A key part of the talk will be the process and chemical factors necessary to achieve low L value and low reflectance value.
+Business Development Manager Richard DePoto delivered a talk on Sur-Fin’s opening day on a new technology for achieving the darkest deep black nickel finish.
+A key part of the talk was the process and chemical factors necessary to achieve low L value and low reflectance value.
 The new deposit is a low porosity nickel conversion coating that is thicker and more robust, and uses electrolytes and baths that are low cost and easily controlled.

 UIC Strengthens Western Field Team With Veteran PCB Expert